Tanweth/Poll-Box/README.md

 * Author: Tanweth
 * Website: http://kerfufflealliance.com

-REQUIRED: Advanced Sidebox (last tested on 2.0)
+REQUIRED: Advanced Sidebox (last tested on 2.0).
+Found here: https://github.com/WildcardSearch/Advanced-Sidebox

 A module for the Advanced Sidebox plugin by Wildcard for myBB.
 It displays an existing MyBB poll in a sidebox.